sonic-net/SONiC/doc/nat/nat_design_spec.md

 The following NAT counters are provided per zone:

 DNAT_DISCARDS/SNAT_DISCARDS – If Packet is not TCP/UDP and/or is a fragmentated IP packet.
-DNAT_TRANSLATION_NEEDED/SNAT_TRANSLATION_NEEDED – If there is NAT table lookup miss for TCP/UDP packets..
+DNAT_TRANSLATION_NEEDED/SNAT_TRANSLATION_NEEDED – If there is NAT table lookup miss for TCP/UDP packets.
 DNAT_TRANSLATIONS/SNAT_TRANSLATIONS – If NAT table lookup is hit.

 The following counters are provided per NAT entry:

-Translated packets - Number of packets translated using the NAT entry Translated bytes   - Number of bytes translated using the NAT entry
+Translated packets - Number of packets translated using the NAT entry.
+Translated bytes   - Number of bytes translated using the NAT entry.

 ## 3.8 CLI